For You (Parmalee album)

-For You is the third studio album by American country music band Parmalee.
+For You is the seventh studio album by American country music band Parmalee.
 It was released on July 30, 2021, via Stoney Creek Records.
+It includes the singles "Just the Way" and "Take My Name".

+Preceded by the single "Girl in Mine", a deluxe reissue of the record titled For You 2 was released on September 22, 2023.

 Content

 "Just the Way", featuring Blanco Brown, was released as the lead single on December 13, 2019.
 It has been certified Platinum by the RIAA and MC.
 Its second single, "Take My Name", was released on October 4, 2021.

 Critical reception

 Stephen Thomas Erlewine of AllMusic praised the album as a "seamless piece of a product" in which the band don't simply "harmonize on sweet, sticky melodies."

 Commercial performance

 For You debuted at number 35 on the Top Country Albums chart in 2021 and number 43 on the Independent Albums chart.
 It reached a peak of #24 in June 2022.

 Track listing

 Personnel

 Adapted from For You liner notes.